devonzuegel/devonzuegel.github.io/README.md

 ### Step 5: Make sure the Twitter OpenGraph image is working

-Add a line that looks like this:
+Make sure that the previous step added a line that looks like this (with a different image of course):

 ```html
 <meta